 Inflated prices and overcharges in interest

-Some cases show that customers are overcharged by over £1,000 interest in order for the dealership to obtain a higher commission pay-out.
+Some cases show that customers are overcharged thousands of pounds in interest in order for the dealership to obtain a higher commission pay-out.

 Emissions Scandal Claims